 And you obviously have the ability to add essential page elements like text, images, videos, etc.

-Having said that, the page builder is easy to use and you can build beautiful pages for your school website even if you have no coding skills.
+Overall, LearnWorld’s page builder is easy to use and gives you a lot of flexibility to build beautiful pages for your school website even if you have no coding skills.

-LearnWorlds has an inbuilt blogging feature that allows you to create and run your own blog on the platform.
+In addition to the ability to build a website, LearnWorlds also has an inbuilt blogging feature that allows you to create and run your own blog on the platform.

 To get started, you just need to enable the blog functionality from the settings and LearnWorlds will create a blog home page for you.